 This is a Binary Indexed Tree (Fenwick Tree) problem.
 We store the frequency of the element into the fenwick tree, at the same time, we can calculate the left cost and right cost.
 If the current element is

-is the total number of element in the tree, in other word, the current indexi
+n, then the left costleftis the total frequency from 1 ton-1inclusive; the right costrightis the total number of element in the tree, in other word, the current indexi, subtract the total frequency from 1 toninclusive. -

 Let